JackCampbell/watchX_Blocks/README.md

 ## **Documentation**
 The documentation, including installation instructions, configuration instructions, and developer information will be released soon.

+Changes made in every release can be found in the [CHANGELOG][7].

+New tasks and features that we are planning or working on can be found in the [TODO][8].

 ## **Credits**
 This project has been forked directly from Carlos Pereira Atencio's [Ardublockly][33] and developed further on by the argeX team.